alchemyplatform/aa-sdk/site/smart-accounts/signers/contributing.md

       content: Contributing Your Signer
   - - meta
     - name: description
-      content: Follow this guide to contribute a new signer to the Account Kit documentation, and enable developers to sign ERC-4337 transactions with your signer.
+      content: Follow this guide to contribute a new signer to Account Kit documentation, and enable developers to sign ERC-4337 transactions with your signer.
   - - meta
     - property: og:description
-      content: Follow this guide to contribute a new signer to the Account Kit documentation, and enable developers to sign ERC-4337 transactions with your signer.
+      content: Follow this guide to contribute a new signer to Account Kit documentation, and enable developers to sign ERC-4337 transactions with your signer.
   - - meta
     - name: twitter:title
       content: Contributing Your Signer
   - - meta
     - name: twitter:description
-      content: Follow this guide to contribute a new signer to the Account Kit documentation, and enable developers to sign ERC-4337 transactions with your signer.
+      content: Follow this guide to contribute a new signer to Account Kit documentation, and enable developers to sign ERC-4337 transactions with your signer.
 ---

 # Contributing Your Signer